About The Department

 For over 30 years, the city of Scottsdale has been providing quality drinking water and reclamation services to our businesses and residents.
 The city’s Water Resources Division operates like a business and is a financially self-supporting municipal utility.
 City Council guides the Division’s authority and responsibility through resolutions and ordinances.

 Currently, there are over 87,000 active accounts within a 185 square mile service area, with over 90% being residential accounts.
-In 2010, the Department delivered over 25 billion gallons of water to our customers.
+In 2013, the Division delivered an average of 67 million gallons of water a day to our customers.
 Our staff works around the clock to ensure your drinking water surpasses all federal, state and local water quality regulations.
 In fact, water from your tap must pass much more stringent standards than bottled water.